etruel/wpematico/readme.txt

 == Changelog ==
 = 2.6.2 Jul 22, 2020 =

+* Tweaks on metabox styles for WordPress 5.5

 #### _Bugfixes:_

 * Fixes and improves uses of FIFU plugin to use their functions.